sneakysneak/docs/pages/connector-authentication/Vincere.md

    ![custom fields for get methods](./images/vincere_custom_fields_1.png)

 When using List methods such as "List New Candidate Records", make sure to include the correct parent array.
-For example **[item]**:
+For example **[item]**.

    ![custom fields for list methods](./images/vincere_custom_fields_2.png)